nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 Alright.
 So here's what you know about brine sharks.
 One, brine sharks are not are are not natural, they're not natural animals.
 They're actually, they're actually elementals.
 Mhmm.

 They generally do not roam around in groups.
 They're Hey.
 Pretty solitary.
-The way that these specific sharks are swimming, it's it's very clear to you, Sameer, that they are patrolling.
+The way that these specific sharks are swimming, it's it's very clear to you, Simear, that they are patrolling.
 And Mhmm.

 And it seems like they're a, if if you were to interpret kind of the situation, is there the second layer of defense for the for the temple itself?
 Mhmm.
 So, if anybody if anybody or anything gets close to them, they have a tendency to they they just they just attack.
 So and there are other there are other creatures that are in this water, not a lot of them because most creatures don't have fire resistance, but there are some things that have survived.
 And if anything gets within a certain parameter in the temple, then the brine sharks attack.